top of page

 Real-world conditions that closely resemble diffuse fields include buildings with hard surfaces, or spaces where multiple sound sources are present simultaneously—such as vehicle cabins, churches, or large industrial rooms.

-When the acoustic environment is uncertain, it is generally safest to assume a diffuse field to reduce the risk of measurement error.
 Diffuse-field microphones are best suited for applications like in-cabin noise measurement, building acoustics, and other environments where reflected sound dominates.

 ZX1900E+ZX1023.jpg